-₩ARNING: Do not stand on the log being cut.
+▲ WARNING: Do not stand on the log being cut.
 Any portion can roll causing loss of footing and control.
 Do not stand downhill of the log being cut.
 IMPORTANT POINTS

 - · Cut only one log at a time. - Cut shattered wood very carefully; sharp pieces of wood could be flung toward operator. - Use a sawhorse to cut small logs.
-Never allow another person to hold the log while cutting and never hold the log with your leg or foot. - Do not cut in an area where logs, limbs, and roots are tangled.
-Drag logs into a clear area before cutting them by pulling out exposed and cleared logs first.
+Never allow another person to hold the log while cutting and never hold the log with your leg or foot. - Do not cut in an area where logs, limbs, and roots are tangled such as in a blown down area.
+Drag the logs into a clear area before cutting by pulling out exposed and cleared logs first